GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/README.md

 ### Introduction

-We'll need to create a VM in one of the next challenges, and you need to have a network & subnet for that.
+We'll need to create a VM in one of the next challenges, and that requires a network & subnet.

 ### Description